darkcat974/EnterpriseParserBySIRET/README.md

-# AllianzTrade

 ## Introduction

-AllianzTrade is a Python-based application designed for processing and validating **SIRET** numbers.
+A Python-based application designed for processing and validating **SIRET** numbers.
 It connects to a database, retrieves client information, categorizes SIRET numbers into valid, invalid, and duplicate entries, and generates CSV files for each category.
 The application provides a user-friendly GUI for visualizing the processing progress.

 > **⚠️ WARNING:**
 > We are not using a verification process through an external site.
 The database is substantial, and verifying through the site would either take too long (multiple days/weeks) or spam the connected API.